isaaclepes/Scientific-Sorting-System/README.md

-I am going to modify Magic Sorting System to fit the specific needs of my own server.
+I am modifying Magic Sorting System to fit the specific needs of my own server.
+I have renamed this version to Scientific Sorting System, because it is going to get technical.

+Changes:

+Now sorts 1 to 1, meaning that each item looks for an item frame containing itself.
+Added functions to support shulker-loading.
+Target item frames must have a tag as well as the item for matching to allow players to use item frames without conflict.
+Removed the lapis on gold pad, added: target block on barrier - Item sorters furnace on barrier - For super furnaces blast furnace on barrier - for super smelters smoker on barrier - for super smokers coalblock on barrier - Fuel for 'super' smoker/furnace/blast furnace reduced function count

+Goals:

+Handle all item sorter needs
+Allow for sending items to a Furnace/Blast/Smoker array, including fuel Shulker-box loading for mass storage.

+What's working:

+1:1 sorting
+Shulker loading

 Original ReadMe and License: